railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

    single: module; hr_timesheet_invoice
    single: module; account_analytic_analysis

-.. tip:: Setting up an analytic account
+.. tip:: Setting up an Analytic Account

 	The setup screen for an analytic account can vary greatly depending on the modules installed in your database.
-	For example, you will only see information about recharging services if you have the module :mod:`hr_timesheet_invoice` installed.
+	For example, you will see information about recharging services only if you have the module :mod:`hr_timesheet_invoice` installed.

 	Some of these modules add helpful management statistics to the analytic account.